Skip to main content

 Step 2: Upload your documents

-• You'll see the import dialog with four steps across the top: Upload → Mapping → Review → Import.
+You'll see the import flow with four steps across the top: Upload → Mapping → Review → Import.

 • Drag and drop your files into the upload area, or click to browse your computer.
 You can select multiple files at once.